Panagarh: Demographics

 According to the 2011 Census of India, Panagar had a total population of 5,510, of which 2,796 (51%) were males and 2,714 (49%) were females.
 Population in the age range 0–6 years was 650.
 The total number of literates in Panagar was 3,836 (78.93% of the population over 6 years).

 Transport

-Panagarh is a station on the Bardhaman–Asansol section, which is a part of Howrah–Gaya–Delhi line, Howrah–Allahabad–Mumbai line and Howrah–Delhi main line.
+Panagarh railway station is situated on the Bardhaman–Asansol section, which is a part of Howrah–Gaya–Delhi line, Howrah–Allahabad–Mumbai line and Howrah–Delhi main line.

 Earlier, National Highway 19 passed through Panagarh Bazar.
 A bypass was constructed in 2016, avoiding the crowded bazar area.
 The old Grand Trunk Road continues to pass through the town.

 State Highway 14 passes through Panagarh.
 The Dubrajpur–Panagarh sector of SH 14 is part of Panagarh–Morgram Highway.

 Education

 Panagarh has five primary schools, Rama Krishna Ashrama Vidyapitha, the Kendriya Vidyalaya, Secondary School (Panagarh Railway Colony School) and three higher secondary schools (Panagarh Bazar Hindi High School, Kanksa High School and Kanksa Girls' High School).